openresty/sregex/README.markdown

 Already rewrote the code base of Russ Cox's re1 library using the nginx coding style (yes, I love it!), also incorparated a clone of the nginx memory pool into it for memory management.

-Already ported the Thompson VM and Pike VM to sregex.
+Already ported the Thompson and Pike VM backends to sregex.
 The former is just for yes-or-no matching, and the latter also supports submatch capturing.

 At the moment, I haven't added support for streaming matching to the API, but this should be easy.